flutter/website/src/docs/perf/faq.md

     adb pull <some_public_folder/your_folder>
     ```

-- How to trace in Fuchsia?
+- How do I perform a trace in Fuchsia?
   - https://fuchsia.dev/fuchsia-src/development/tracing/usage-guide

 [tracing]: